megaannum/visitor/README.md

 * Target: the visitable interface which all Element to be visited must implement which as the standard Visitor "accept" method as well as a "children" method that returns a Collection of child elements, and
 * Agent: the standard visitor base interface which has a number of default methods that control the visit traversal.

-There is an "example" directory that can be build and run using "run_example" which demonstrates all four types of traversals.
+There is an "example" directory that can be build and run using:

+    run_biconsumer_example.sh
+    run_bifunction_example.sh
+    run_consumer_example.sh
+    run_function_example.sh

+each of which can demonstrates all four types of traversals.

+## Intermezzo

+With the traditional Visitor pattern (and the 4 variants of the parameterized Visitor pattern) there are two issues.

+The first issue ...
+accept methods

+The second issue ...
+adding new Nodes.

+Now these issue are only relevant if you have a set of Nodes (Objects) whose future is not known, different users may want different kinds of Visitors, or if more than one type of parameterized Visitor is required.
+In each case, one can not add "accept" methods to the Nodes without altering the code itself.

+## reflect java.util.function.{Consumer,Funciont,BiConsumer,BiFunction}
+## invoke java.lang.invoke.MethodHandler

 TODO: